-tion of system methods and check whether it satisfies our assumptions.
-Finally, we perform a dynamic analysis of several Java applications and show that they do not violate the results of our type-based analysis during their execution.
+We validate the assumptions and analysis of the previous section in three ways: first we measure the impact of our type classification for real applications: can we indeed use userlevel indirection, without any special-case handling, for a large number of the system classes used by realistic applications?
+Next we examine by code inspection an actual native code implementation of system methods and check whether it satisfies our assumptions.
+Finally, we perform a dynamic analysis of many Java applications and show that they do not violate the results of our type-based analysis during their execution.

-6.5.1 Impact on Real Applications
+4.1 Impact on Real Applications

-An interesting question is to quantify the impact of the type-based analysis for real applications, as opposed to the set of all Java system classes.
+An interesting question is to quantify the impact of the typebased analysis for real applications, as opposed to the set of all Java system classes.
 Although the more sophisticated version of our analysis allows to use indirection in 92% of the system classes, the remaining 8% are some of the most heavily used classes in practice.
-We demonstrate this in Table 6-1..
-The table shows how many of the system classes actually used by different Java applications are classified as NUI under our analysis of Section 6.4.2.
+We demonstrate this in Table 1.
+The table shows how many of the system classes actually used by different Java applications are classified as NUI under our analysis of Section 3.2.
 The table also shows how many of the used system classes have native methods themselves-this is a lower bound on the number of NUI classes under any analysis.
 (We find the used classes by dynamically observing the loaded classes, minus JVM bootstrap classes.
-We then run our type-based analysis with the set of used classes as a universe set-any NUI dependencies introduced by classes that were not loaded are ignored.)
+We then run our typebased analysis with the set of used classes as a universe setany NUI dependencies introduced by classes that were not loaded are ignored.)

 Three of the applications (javac, jess, mpegaudio) are standard benchmarks from SPEC JVM'98.
 (The rest of the SPEC JVM'98 programs yield practically identical numbers.)
 Unsurprisingly, these benchmarks are old and exercise few of the Java system classes.
 Nevertheless, we still see that more than 62% of the system classes used can employ user-level indirection.
 The next seven applications (antlr, bloat, chart, hsqldb, jython, ps, xalan) are from the more modern DaCapo benchmark suite (version beta050224).
 These applications are more realistic, yet they still do not exercise a large part of the Java system libraries.
 We see that our analysis enables 66-85% of the system classes used in the DaCapo benchmark programs to be safely indirected.
+(The DaCapo suite has 3 more applications that we did not manage to run by paper submission time due to setup issues, such as library dependencies or unclear input files.)
 For applications that exercise more of the Java system classes, we examined the Sun demo application SwingSet2 and the JBits FPGA simulator by Xilinx.
 The inputs used for these two applications were interactive and consisted of navigating extensively through the application's GUI and performing standard program actions (e.g., loading a simulator and an FPGA configuration and performing simulation steps).
 Both of these applications exercise over 1400 Java system classes.
 Only 21 and 16% (for JBits and SwingSet2, respectively) of these classes were found to be NUI under our analysis: the rest can employ user-level indirection without any special treatment.
 Finally, we include in our suite the RMIServer sample application from Sun, in order to exercise networking system classes.